 Same-Sex Marriage Legal Pros and Cons

-Legal Benefits of Marriage for Same-Sex Couples
+Legal Benefits of Marriage for Gay Couples

 Joint Property Rights

 Marriage generally presumes joint ownership of property accrued during the marriage.
 The premise is different for unmarried couples.
 For unmarried couples, the person who acquires property owns it.
 With the legalization of marriage opening up choices for gay men and women, the issue of property rights can help determine if marriage is their best option.

 Marriage also confers a set of benefits to the surviving spouse.
 Married couples can take advantage of favorable inheritance laws.
 If one spouse dies without a will, intestacy laws favor the surviving spouse.
 These benefits are not available to unmarried couples.

 Some government benefits are exclusive to married couples.
 These benefits include Social Security, health care, and unpaid leave to care for family members.
 Federal and state benefits are available to all legally married couples regardless of their gender identity or sexual orientation.

 Legal marriage is one path to U.S. citizenship.
 Even legally married same-sex couples did not have this access to citizenship under the Defense of Marriage Act (DOMA).
 Same-sex and opposite-sex unions are now equally protected under federal law.

 Although many marriages start with beautiful ceremonies and parties, marriage is a formal, legal process.
 Unmarried couples can get together and break up without lawyers and court hearings.

 State property laws dictate the division of marital property.
 In community property states, you and your former spouse divide the marital property evenly.
 In other states, property division is on "equitable" grounds, which could involve a 50/50 split.

 Note that division of property also applies to liability for debts.
 Dividing assets and debts in a divorce can lead to costly battles.
 For unmarried couples, each partner can leave with whatever they accumulated.
 They each bear responsibility for debts in their names.